PECE-project/drupal-pece/profiles/pece/modules/contrib/search_api_solr/README.txt

   Lets you display items that are similar to a given one.
 Use, e.g., to create a "More like this" block for node pages.
-  NOTE: Due to a regression in Solr itself, "More like this" doesn't work with integer and float fields in Solr 4.
+  NOTE: Due to a regression in Solr itself, "More like this" doesn't work with integer and float fields in Solr 4 versions lower than 4.6.
 As a work-around, you can index the fields (or copies of them) as string values.
 See [4] for details.
   Also, MLT with date fields isn't currently supported at all for any version.
 - search_api_multi
   Introduced by module: search_api_multi